peixetlift/Peixetlift.github.io/_posts/2018-01-06-Common-Linux_PrivEsc.md

 > The file can be named as what you want, but I recommend using a name such as "LinEnum" or "Enumeration".

-Once we have run the script, we can look for how many shels there are on the system :
+Once we have run the script, we can look for how many shells there are on the system :

 <img src="https://raw.githubusercontent.com/peixetlift/peixetlift.github.io/master/assets/LinuxPrivEsc/grep%20shell4.png" class="border" />